 There are some things you just can’t predict.

-If you told anyone a year ago about the challenges your accountancy firm is facing today, they might not have believed you.
+If you told anyone a year ago about the challenges firms are facing today, they might not have believed you.

-Even now, a multitude of factors could affect the impact of coronavirus on the economy, making it very hard to see where your business might be in a year’s time, and even harder to plan your marketing goals and activities in the meantime.
+Even now, a multitude of factors are affecting the economy, making it very hard to see where your business might be in a year’s time, and even harder to plan your marketing goals and activities in the meantime.

 As uncertain as things are, planning is still key.
 Taking a methodical approach to the risks and opportunities ahead will help you to deal with them, while also putting you in a more stable position to handle any unexpected problems that come your way.